 Think about those flashes of inspiration you have when you’re in the middle of a DIY project — like finding the perfect bathroom sink, or a lounge chair for the terrace.
 We want Bricocenter to be the first place people think of to make that inspiration a reality.
 Our sales teams work hard to connect to people in their communities and help with their DIY projects, and we’re building and strengthening these customer relationships even more with G Suite.

-Before we started using Google Apps, our 1,400 employees were largely disconnected from customers and from each other.
+Before we started using G Suite, our 1,400 employees were largely disconnected from customers and from each other.
 We previously used Microsoft Office 365, but the aging PCs in our stores ran the applications very slowly – and in some cases, didn’t allow employees to use email at all.
 Each store has as many as 10 people sharing three PCs.
 Slow software forced sales people to take more time to read and answer email, which meant less time spent on the sales floor helping customers.
 Also, we were limited in how many software licenses we purchased due to their high cost, so not every employee had an email address through our email service provider or access to productivity apps

 Because our previous solution couldn't be easily used on a web-based browser, we were told that the only solution was to upgrade or replace all of our store PCs in order for the software to work the way we needed.
 Even worse, we’d suffer several days of email downtime during the changeover.
 Needless to say, this plan didn’t make sense for our budget or work environment.